rombrew/phobia/doc/TroubleShooting.md

 ## Overview

-This page explains how to overcome the difficulties that can arise when deal with PMC.
+This page explains how to understand the cause of problems that may occur when deal with PMC.

 ## Error condition

-If something goes wrong we stop and give the error in **pm.fail_reason**.
+If something goes wrong PMC stops and gives the error in **pm.fail_reason**.

 	# reg pm.fail_reason